aymara-ai/aymara-sdk/README.md

 ## Usage

-In this repo, refer to `/examples/safety/safety_notebook.ipynb` for a walkthrough of how to use the SDK.
+Refer to [this notebook](https://docs.aymara.ai/safety_notebook.html) for a walkthrough of how to use the SDK.

 <!-- sphinx-ignore-end -->